gladiusjs/html5-game-template/README.md

     Downloading: https://raw.github.com/mrdoob/stats.js/master/build/Stats.js
     Installed github:mrdoob/stats.js/master at www/js/lib/stats.js

-Do any development you like, adding qunit-based tests into the test/ directory infrastructure if you wish.
+Do any development you like, putting tests into the test/ directory infrastructure if you wish.
 (Not shown :-)

 Build a minified version complete with an appcache file: